-Any student, other than a nonimmigrant alien, who meets all of the following requirements, shall be exempt from paying nonresident tuition at the California Community Colleges, the University of California, and the California State University (all public colleges and universities in California).
+Any student, other than one with a United States Citizenship and Immigration Services (USCIS) nonimmigrant visa status (see exception below for students who have been granted T or U visa status), who meets all of the following requirements, shall be exempt from paying nonresident tuition at the California Community Colleges, the University of California, and the California State University (all public colleges and universities in California).

-- The student must have attended a high school (public or private) in California for three or more years.
+- attended a high school (public or private) in California for three or more years, or

-- The student must have graduated from a California high school or attained the equivalent prior to the start of the term (for example, passing the GED or California High School Proficiency
+- graduated from a California high school or attained the equivalent prior to the start of the term (for example, passing the GED or California High School Proficiency

-- An alien student who is without lawful immigration status must file an affidavit with the college or university stating that he or she has filed an application to legalize his or her immigration status, or will file an application as soon as he or she is eligible to do so.
+- file an affidavit with the college or university stating that he or she has filed an application to legalize his or her immigration status, or will file an application as soon as he or she is eligible to do so.

-The student must file an exemption request including a signed affidavit with the college that indicates the student has met all applicable conditions described above.
+- file an exemption request including a signed affidavit with the college that indicates the student has met all applicable conditions described above.
 Student information obtained in this process is strictly confidential unless disclosure is required under law.

-Students eligible for this exemption who are transferring to another California public college or university must submit a new request (and documentation if required) to each college under consideration.
+- Students eligible for this exemption who are transferring to another California public college or university must submit a new request (and documentation if required) to each college under consideration.

-Nonresident students meeting the criteria will be exempted from the payment of nonresident tuition, but they will not be classified as California residents.
-They continue to be â€œnonresidents.â€
+- Nonresident students meeting the criteria will be exempted from the payment of nonresident tuition, but they will not be classified as California residents.
+They continue to be â€œnonresidentsâ€.

-PROCESS FOR REQUESTING EXEMPTION FROM NONRESIDENT TUITION
+PROCEDURES FOR REQUESTING THIS EXEMPTION FROM NONRESIDENT TUITION